MAMA Awards: Boycotting incidents

 In 2007, Lee Min-woo and Shin Hye-sung from the group Shinhwa canceled their appearance at the event one hour before the awards ceremony began.
 Shin later said they left because they did not trust the event to fairly select winners.

 In 2009, entertainment companies Inwoo Production and SM Entertainment boycotted the 2009 awards ceremony with none of their artists attending.
 Both companies said the reason for their boycott was that they questioned the fairness of the voting process.
 In particular, SM Entertainment said that Girls' Generation had held the #1 spot on a music chart for nine consecutive weeks, but the group never won first place on Mnet's weekly M Countdown music show.
 The company also criticized a mobile poll which required participants to pay money in order to vote.
 In 2010, SM Entertainment artists also did not attend the year's awards ceremony.

 Voter fraud

 Prior to the 2017 awards ceremony, Mnet found that some fans had cast fraudulent votes through the use of bots.
 As a result, Mnet temporarily halted voting, then nullified all fraudulent votes, blocked relevant IP addresses, and deleted relevant user accounts.

 Broadcasting

-The show was broadcast live in over 13 countries across Asia.
-In South Korea, it is broadcast on Mnet, TVING and across CJ E&M channels where it was available.
-Other broadcasters that also broadcast the event include Mnet Japan, Mnet Smart+, au Smart Pass (which sponsored the awards), tvN Asia, Far EasTone Mobile Circle app & friDay Video, MeWATCH, TonTon & FPT Play.
-Previously the awards show was aired on JOOX, ViuTV, alongside with Smart GigaPlay and Vidio, in which both of the latered platform has already include tvN Asia.
+The ceremony broadcasts live worldwide via Mnet, TVING, tvN Asia, Mnet Japan, Mnet Smart+, other CJ ENM channels, and YouTube through Mnet K-POP, Mnet TV, M2, and KCON channels.

-The show is also broadcast online via Mnet K-POP, Mnet TV, M2, as well as KCON official YouTube channel for the rest of the world.
+Other broadcasters that also broadcast the event includes au Smart Pass, Far EasTone Mobile Circle app & friDay Video, MeWATCH, TonTon, FPT Play, JOOX, ViuTV, Smart Livestream, and Vidio.